xzf0587/mcsmcp2/README.md

 ## 👨‍💻 Use the Jokes MCP Server in Microsoft Copilot Studio

-1. Go to https://make.preview.powerapps.com/customconnectors (make sure you’re in the correct environment) and click + New custom connector.
+1. Go to https://make.preview.powerapps.com/customconnectors (make sure you’re in the correct environment) and click **+ New custom connector**.
 1. Select `Import from GitHub`
 1. Select `Custom` as **Connector Type**
 1. Select `dev` as the **Branch**